mbaumer/us_hep_funding/docs/_states/WA.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  285  Office of Science contracts, totalling  $4,787,002,994.49 Who have these contracts gone to?
+In the past 5 years, this state has received:
+285 Office of Science contracts, totalling $4,787,002,994.49

                                                      Amount ($)
 vendorname
 BATTELLE MEMORIAL INSTITUTE                        4.786801e+09